The Robert Napier School: Academics

 The school chooses to teach a two year Key Stage 3 pupils are exposed to a broad and balanced curriculum of subjects.
 These provide a common foundation for the more specialised Key Stage 4.
-The only language studied is Spanish.
+The only languages studied are Spanish and French.
 The school works on a two-week timetable.

 In the three year Key Stage 4, students study a core of seven subjects, and three options one of which must be History or Geography GCSE.
 There are nineteen GCSE and BTEC options on offer.
 A pass in Maths and English is seen as essential for further study.

 At Key Stage 5 eighteen A levels and BTEC Level 3s are offered.
 There is no provision for a modern language.

 Ofsted has described how the school has improved; in 2019 this was rated a good school.

 Extra curriculum

 There are several sporting clubs including-an early morning basketball academy which is very popular with pupils, especially those whose behaviour and attendance have been weaker in the past.
 Trips to local places of interest, such as Dover castle and central London, visits to Europe and America have been organised.
 Ofsted noted that through such activities, pupils develop their spiritual, moral, social and cultural understanding.